Do you ever dream about food? I do. I always have.

 3. I suggest you watch the video above for this next step.
 I go through how to quickly core the Brussels sprouts in just a few minutes.

 4. Finely chop the cored Brussels sprouts pieces.
-We are going to saute them in some olive oil along with the minced garlic until over a medium-high heat.
+We are going to saute them in some olive oil along with three cloves of garlic, minced, over a medium-high heat.
 Cook until the chopped sprouts are tender and the whole mixture is aromatic.
 Yum!

-5. Mix the cooked garlic and sprout mixture along with the ricotta, bread crumbs, parmesan cheese and herbs.
+5. Mix the cooked garlic and sprout mixture along with 1 cup of whole milk ricotta, 1/2 cup of Panko bread crumbs, 1 cup of parmesan cheese, 1 tablespoon of dried thyme, 1 tablespoon of dried basil, 1 teaspoon of dried marjoram and 1 teaspoon of dried sage.
 Add in some of the salt and taste the mixture.
 Ideally, you want it to taste a bit overly salted because it will be less salty once they are baked.
 So you’ll need to experiment a bit here.

 6. Using a small spoon, fill the Brussels sprouts with the stuffing.
 Over fill them.
 This stuff is good!